Readio

 Big artwork pulled from the article's OG image.
 Title, source, scrubbable progress.
 Speed chip (0.5× through 2×), voice chip (pick any Siri voice - including the premium neural voices most apps hide), and a reader chip to flip to the text mid-listen.

-Lock screen, Control Center, AirPods squeeze, CarPlay — everything just works, because Readio routes through the same MPNowPlayingInfoCenter plumbing Apple Music uses.
+Lock screen, Control Center, AirPods squeeze, CarPlay - everything just works, because Readio routes through the same MPNowPlayingInfoCenter plumbing Apple Music uses.
+Articles render to disk in the background so wireless playback in the car runs from a real audio file - none of the cold-start stutter most TTS apps have over Bluetooth.

 Readio now playing screen